-What a realistic following looks like for businesses in your niche or industry.
+- What a realistic following looks like for businesses in your niche, industry, or city.

-The frequency at which your audience will expect you to post content.
+- The frequency with which your audience will expect you to post content.

-Now that Instagram is integrated in Hootsuite, you can monitor your competitors (along with customers, industry terms, and any other Instagram content you’d like to keep tabs on) from the same dashboard you use to manage all your other social networks.
+You can monitor your competitors (along with customers, industry terms, locations, hashtags, and any other Instagram content you’d like to keep tabs on) using Instagram streams in the Hootsuite dashboard.

-No matter what industry your business is in, you have a story to tell that is perfectly suited for a highly visual social network like Instagram.
-A compelling narrative in your content will give it a sense of purpose and can inspire word-of-mouth from your current community, making your Instagram account more attractive to new followers.
+No matter what industry you’re in, you can develop and tell a story perfectly suited to a highly visual channel like Instagram.
+A compelling, consistent narrative gives your content purpose and inspires engagement with your current community, including shares of your posts that will expand your audience to new potential followers.

-Satisfy curiosity by showing followers how your product is made, share the perspective of an employee to humanize your brand, or position your brand in an aspirational way by showcasing the lifestyle or achievements of your customers.
-You don’t have to limit your Instagram strategy to only one of these groups.
-Most successful brands will tell all of these stories at once in different ways and perhaps across different social channels.
+What does your brand story look like?
+Maybe you want to satisfy curiosity by showing followers how your product is made, share the perspective of an employee to humanize your brand, or position your brand in an aspirational way by showcasing the lifestyle or achievements of your customers, as Square does when highlighting entrepreneurs who use their tools.

 Since your Instagram strategy will only be as effective as the goals it was designed to achieve, you need to know what you’re aiming for.
 We suggest setting goals for Instagram that align with your overall marketing and business strategy—whether that’s brand awareness, driving traffic to your website, or supporting the goals of a larger marketing campaign.

-For example, Sony Mobile directed their Facebook audience to their Instagram account in this post by focusing on a specific product.
-This gave their audience a clear reason to follow them on Instagram.
+For example, Destination Canada directed their Facebook audience to their Instagram account with four teaser photos from an Instagram influencer.
+The great photos and potential influencer name recognition gave their existing Facebook audience a clear reason to check out their Instagram account.
 They also used a custom URL, allowing them to track success by comparing the number of clicks on the link with the number of new followers they gained on Instagram.

-- Link to your Instagram account on your website, in your email signature, and in newsletters so that more people in contact with your brand online can find you on social media.
+Make sure you have links to your Instagram account on your website, in your email signature, and in online newsletters so that more people who are already in contact with your brand can find you on social media.

 DO: Find and use what’s popular.

-Use the Trendspottr app in Hootsuite to search for the most popular hashtags related to your product, service, or industry.
+Use the search function within Instagram or the Trendspottr app in Hootsuite to search for popular hashtags related to your product, service, or industry.
 Then, set up a stream in Hootsuite to monitor content posted with that hashtag on Instagram.